Thoughtless: Reception

 Rolling Stone was a little average about the song, saying: "On the single “Thoughtless,” Jonathan Davis sings a line that even today leaps out as an extraordinarily forbidden sentiment: “I wanna kill and rape you the way you raped me.”
 Does he literally mean this?
 (Davis has gone on record as a survivor of childhood sexual abuse.)
 Or is it a metaphor for his feelings about the music biz?
 Either way, the song has a tremendous topical power that’s bound to be contemplated or misunderstood.
 Korn rarely identify the “you” they’re constantly battling."
 The New York Times said that the song had "vindictiveness".
 NME was very positive about the song: "Davis stops giving into melodrama and remembers that he has a lot to be extremely angry about. [...]
 'Thoughtless' marries the taut grooves of Fugazi with a refrain of 'why are you trying to make fun of me?'"

-Evanescence cover
+Cover versions

 The song was covered by Evanescence on tour and for their 2004 live album and concert DVD Anywhere but Home, featuring a piano arrangement by lead singer Amy Lee.